 I am both totally in agreement and totally abhorred.

+You can try this out to get rid off neck pain.
 “This may be all that is necessary to prevent back pain, rather than trying to cure pain that has occurred over the long term due to bad postures,” Bashir continues.

 This postural study cannot take into account muscle support, associative reactions in the cervical spine and physiologic effects from compressed organs.
 What about adaptive shortening of anterior cervical muscles from a head held in a prolonged flexed position?
 I can picture the company now that runs out and spends to put all their workers in this reclined position only to lose all of them to severe neck pain in short time.